A look at the Loveland Pass/I-70 area from "Cupid."

 ||Ypsilon Peak 13,514'

 ||North Arapaho Peak 13,502'

 Hiking Opportunities/Areas of Interest

 There are certain aspects that simply must be understood and acknowledged.
-But when one has 50-80 mile vistas to deal with, watching trout dart from above in a crystral clear stream or hearing elk call out during the seasonal rut, can one REALLY complain about the 'seemingly' smaller aggravations of having to share the same trail with others?
+But when one has 50-80 mile vistas to deal with, watching trout dart from above in crystal clear stream or hearing elk call out during the seasonal rut, can one REALLY complain about the 'seemingly' smaller aggravations of having to share the same trail with others?
 I would hope not.
-And if so, then said people have more problems to worry about then coming across 13-20 some-odd people over a few mile stretch of trail.

 The following list is a few ideas and suggestions to look at or to explore while out and about.
 They range anywhere from a few hours commitment to a whole day.
 But regardless, all are deserving of our attentions and memories.
 ENJOY!